jamesm224/ProSynTax-workflow/README.md

 ### Installing ProSynTax
 All files associated with this workflow can be downloaded from the [Zenodo repository](https://doi.org/10.5281/zenodo.14889680) (DOI 10.5281/zenodo.14889680).
-Make sure to use the most up to date version of Zenodo for downloading files (As of July 2025 it is v2)
+Make sure to use the most up to date version of Zenodo for downloading files (v2 as of July 2025).

 Download the following **required** files into a directory on your machine:
 1. ProSynTax_nodes.dmp